 Social Media Campaigns

-Last but not least we managed both the restaurants facebook pages, doubling the number of likes to each page in 2 months as well as running several promotional campaigns aimed to drive more customers through the doors.
+Last but not least we managed both the restaurants facebook pages (hire a Facebook Agency to manage your site), doubling the number of likes to each page in 2 months as well as running several promotional campaigns aimed to drive more customers through the doors.